 7) The package calls for cooking it for 7 minutes of cooking time for “Al Dente” pasta.
 I actually cooked it for 9 minutes

 8) Drain the pasta and put it immediately into the pan with the mushrooms.
 I found that the cooked penne pasta dries quickly, so, I sauce it immediately

-Other veggies to add to the penne pasta
+Veggies to add to vegan pasta

 – Kale (instead of the spinach)